 A graphic designer creates visual concepts, using computer software or by hand, to communicate ideas that inspire, inform, and captivate consumers.
 They develop the overall layout and production design for applications, such as advertisements, brochures, magazines, websites and much more.

 A DTP (Desktop Publishing) operator is a technician who prepares printing processes by formatting, setting and composing text and graphics into a suitable form.
 Prepress operators create a prepress proof, or sample of what the finished product will look like.
 In many printing contracts, the client at this stage decides whether the print can go through as planned.
 In most printing companies, a DTP operator is also responsible for the computer-to-plate production process.

 Quality control worker

 A quality control worker records the results of their inspections through test reports.
 When they find defects, inspectors notify supervisors and help to analyse and correct production problems.

-A computer-to-plate operator prepares print plates to be used as the original in various printing processes and media.
-Plates are laser-etched from digital sources with computer-to-plate technology.
-A specific process is used for production of offset plates and for flexography plates.
+A computer-to-plate operator prepares printing plates to be used as printing forms for high volume printing in various printing processes.
+Plates are exposed or engraved from digital sources with computer-to-plate technology.
+Specific processes are used for production of offset plates and for flexography plates.

 Gravure cylinder preparation

-A gravure cylinder preparation operator is responsable for all steps in making a gravure cylinder.
+A gravure cylinder preparation operator is responsible for all steps in making a roto gravure cylinder.
 This includes the engraving and chrome plating of the cylinder surface, and transportation of the cylinder to the printing press.